TobiasSekan/SolutionExtension/README.md

     * For `Project`, `EndProject`, `ProjectSection`, `EndProjectSection`
     * And `Global`, `EndGlobal`, `GlobalSection`, `EndGlobalSection`
   * Show info for solution folders, when name is used by another projects.
+* Code completion
+  * Project GUIDs and Project type GUIDs
+  * Module and snippets
+  * Keywords and Properties
+  * Values and constant
+* CodeLens
+  * Project lines: Type | (Open) Folder | Nested in "..."
+  * For all used project GUIDs with action to jump to project line
 * Hover
   * For the first four lines (version)
   * For keyword `Project`